-- (1) Any news articles, editorial endorsements, opinion or commentary writings, or letter to the editor printed in a newspaper, magazine, flyer, pamphlet, or other periodical not owned or controlled by a candidate, political committee, or political party; - (2) Any editorial endorsements or opinions aired by a broadcast facility not owned or controlled by a candidate, political committee, or political party; - (3) Any communication by a person made in the regular course and scope of the person's business or ministry or any communication made by a membership organization solely to members of the organization and the members' families; and - (4) Any communication that refers to any candidate only as part of the popular name of a bill or statute.
+- (1) Any news articles, editorial endorsements, opinion or commentary writings, or letter to the editor printed in a newspaper, magazine, flyer, pamphlet, or other periodical not owned or controlled by a candidate, political committee, or political party; - (2) Any editorial endorsements or opinions aired by a broadcast facility not owned or controlled by a candidate, political committee, or political party; - 20 (3) Any communication by a person made in the regular course and scope of the person's 21 business or ministry or any communication made by a membership organization 22 solely to members of the organization and the members' families; and - 23 (4) Any communication that refers to any candidate only as part of the popular name of a bill or statute.

 Section 18.
 No organization may make a contribution to a candidate committee, political action committee, or political party or make an independent expenditure expressly advocating the election or defeat of a candidate.
-An organization may make a contribution to a ballot question committee organized solely for the purpose of influencing an election on a ballot

-1 question and independent expenditures regarding the placement of a ballot question on the ballot 2 or the adoption or defeat of a ballot question.
-The prohibitions of this section do not apply to 3 independent expenditures expressly advocating the election or defeat of a candidate by a 4 qualified nonprofit corporation from its treasury funds.
-An organization may create a political 5 action committee.
+An organization may make a contribution to a ballot question committee organized solely for the purpose of influencing an election on a ballot question and independent expenditures regarding the placement of a ballot question on the ballot or the adoption or defeat of a ballot question.
+The prohibitions of this section do not apply to independent expenditures expressly advocating the election or defeat of a candidate by a qualified nonprofit corporation from its treasury funds.
+An organization may create a political action committee.
 A violation of this section is a Class 1 misdemeanor.

+Section 19.
+Any organization that makes a contribution to a ballot question committee pursuant to section 18 of this Act shall:

+(1) Be filed as a domestic or foreign entity in good standing with the Office of the

-6 Section 19.
-Any organization that makes a contribution to a ballot question committee 7 pursuant to section 18 of this Act shall file a statement: 8 (1) As a domestic or foreign entity in good standing with the Office of the Secretary of 9 State of this state, or 10 (2) If the organization is not filed as a domestic or foreign entity in good standing with 11 the Office of the Secretary of State of this state, the organization shall include with 12 any contribution to a ballot question committee a statement providing the following 13 information: 14 The name of the organization; (a) 15 (b) The name of the state or country under whose law the organization is 16 incorporated or organized; and 17 (c) The street address of the organization's principal office; or 18 (3) However, if subdivisions 1 and 2 do not apply to the organization, then the 19 organization shall include with any contribution to a ballot question committee a 20 statement providing the following information: 21 (a) The name of the organization; 22 The street address of the organization's principal office; and (b) 23 (c) The names and street addresses of any owners, directors, or officers of the 24 organization including the name and street address of the person authorizing
+- (1) Be filed as a domestic or foreign entity in good standing with the Office of the Secretary of State of this state, or - (2) If the organization is not filed as a domestic or foreign entity in good standing with the Office of the Secretary of State of this state, the organization shall include with any contribution to a ballot question committee a statement providing the following information: - (a) The name of the organization;

-1 the contribution.
+- (b) The name of the state or country under whose law the organization is incorporated or organized; and - (c) The street address of the organization's principal office; or - (3) However, if subdivisions 1 and 2 do not apply to the organization, then the organization shall include with any contribution to a ballot question committee a statement providing the following information:

+(a) The name of the organization;

+- 2 (b) The street address of the organization's principal office; and - (c) The names and street addresses of any owners, directors, or officers of the organization including the name and street address of the person authorizing the contribution.